Publishing

 Internships and work experience direct from publishers

+One of the easiest ways to keep up to date on which publishing companies are offering work experience is to follow their careers feeds on social media.
 Many of the larger companies run formal internships or work experience, including but not limited to:

 • Hachette offer a free virtual work experience programme via the website Springpod.